strongloop/strong-pubsub-primus/README.md

 }, Adapter, PrimusTranport); // pass it in as the third argument
 ```

->You will need a preconfigured Primus server to act as the broker.
+**NOTE**: You will need a preconfigured Primus server to act as the broker.

 [strong-pubsub-repo]: https://github.com/strongloop/strong-pubsub